The Crystals: Mounting tension and break-up

 Despite the steady flow of hit singles, tensions between Spector and the Crystals mounted.
-Already unhappy with having been replaced by Love and the Blossoms on two singles, the Crystals were even more upset when Spector began focusing much of his time on his other girl group the Ronettes.
-Not only did the Ronettes become Philles Records' priority act, the Ronettes actually replaced the Crystals on four album tracks on the 1963 compilation LP The Crystals Sing the Greatest Hits.
+Already unhappy with having been replaced by Love and the Blossoms on two singles recordings, the Crystals were even more upset when Spector began focusing much of his time on his other girl group the Ronettes.
+Not only did the Ronettes become Philles Records' priority act, the Ronettes actually replaced the Crystals on four album tracks on the 1963 compilation LP, The Crystals Sing the Greatest Hits.
 As well, there were disputes about royalties, with the Crystals feeling that Spector was withholding royalty money that was owed to them.

 Two failed Crystals singles followed before the band left Spector's Philles Records for United Artists Records in 1964.
-"Little Boy", which reached #92, was a Wall of Sound production that was layered multiple times, which meant that the vocals were hard to distinguish from the music.
-"All Grown Up", their final Philles single (of which two versions exist), only reached #98.
+"Little Boy", which reached number 92, was a Wall of Sound production that was layered multiple times, which meant that the vocals were hard to distinguish from the music.
+"All Grown Up", their final Philles single (of which two versions exist), only reached number 98.

-1964 also saw the departure of Wright, who was replaced by Frances Collins (aka Fatima Johnson), a dancer whom they had met while touring and mother of the rapper Prodigy; toward the end of that year Alston departed leaving the group a trio.
-As a trio, they recorded two singles for United Artists, "My Place" and "You Can't Tie a Good Girl Down".
-One more single was released by Barbara, Dee Dee and Mary on the tiny Michelle Records in 1967 ("Ring-a-Ting-a-Ling") and they disbanded in 1967 (see 1967 in music).
-They reunited in 1971 (see 1971 in music) and performed into at least 2018.
-Kenniebrew is the only original Crystal who remained active throughout their touring from the seventies to then, performing with Patricia Pritchett-Lewis, a member since 2005, and Melissa "MelSoulTree" Grant (aka Mel-Soul-Tree), a member since 2002.
-That trio of Crystals self released a CD project in 2010 entitled Live in Asia, recorded in Singapore.
+1964 also saw the departure of Wright.
+She was replaced by Frances Collins (aka Fatima Johnson), a dancer whom they had met while touring and mother of the rapper Prodigy.
+Toward the end of that year Alston also departed and was not replaced, leaving the group a trio.
+As a trio, they recorded two singles for United Artists, "My Place"/"You Can't Tie a Good Girl Down" (September 1965) and "Are You Trying To Get Rid Of Me Baby"/"I Got A Man" (February 1966).
+One more single was released by Alston, Brooks and Thomas on the tiny Michelle Records in 1967, "Ring-A-Ting-A-Ling"/"Should I Keep On Waiting", and they disbanded later that year.

+They reunited in 1971 and performed until at least 2018.
+Kenniebrew is the only Crystal who remained active throughout their touring from the 1970s to then, performing with Patricia Pritchett-Lewis, a member since 2005, and Melissa "MelSoulTree" Grant, a member since 2002.
+That trio of Crystals self-released a CD in 2010 entitled Live in Asia, recorded in Singapore.

-After living in Europe for two decades, La La Brooks returned to the US in 2001 and as of 2022 performs under her own name across the world, and as The Crystals in the UK and Canada, where she holds the trademark rights to the name.
+After living in Europe for two decades, Brooks returned to the US in 2001 and, as of 2022, performs under her own name across the world, and as the Crystals in the UK and Canada, where she holds the trademark rights to the name.

 Barbara Alston died at a hospital in Charlotte, North Carolina, on February 16, 2018, at age 74.